This week’s most important headlines out of and about Africa.

-Google Code-In competition sees first black-African winner
+Google Code-In competition sees the first black-African winner

-Nij Collins is a 17 year-old student from Bamenda, Cameroon.
+Nij Collins is a 17-year-old student from Bamenda, Cameroon.
 Despite government restriction of internet access in the Anglophone regions, Collins traveled to the Francophone region to submit his entry for the contest.
 With the help of his mentor and guidance from OpenMRS, Collins was successful and will be flown to Google headquarters this summer.

 19th Africa Energy Forum to take place in Copenhagen, Denmark

 This June marks the 50th anniversary of Denmark celebrating its Investment Fund for Developing Countries (IFDC).
 Denmark currently leads the world in clean energy policies.
 This forum will discuss project partnerships with leading energy companies to identify opportunities between the Nordic States and the African continent.
 Over 30 African countries participate in this forum annually to collectively move the energy industry forward.
-Past forums have boasted having 2000 participants from 80 countries.
+Past forums have boasted of having 2000 participants from 80 countries.